How often have we asked ourselves:

 - Engagement and job satisfaction

 But we must identify our strengths to seek growth.

-In The Power of Character Strengths, Ryan Niemiec describes the process as each of us having 24 seeds, each representing a character strength.
+In The Power of Character Strengths, Ryan Niemiec and Robert McGrath (2019) describe the process as each of us having 24 seeds, each representing a character strength.

 Each seed is essential; it needs to be cared for, given water, sunlight, and good soil.
 Those that are ignored will not grow and will never reach their potential.

-Check out the following video and audio for two real-life examples of strength-spotting interviews:
+Check out the following video for a real-life example of strength-spotting interviews:

 Strengths interviewing is not a formal process with a precise and defined set of steps.
 Instead, it should remain dynamic, appropriate, and relevant to the situation and the audience.

 The following guidelines provide useful recommendations for a successful interview.